fnagel/t3extblog/Documentation/Configuration/Index.rst

 .. _configuration-minimal:

-Make sure to setup at least the following settings (see :code:`/Configuration/TypoScript/constants.txt` for more details!):
+Make sure to setup at least the following settings (see :code:`/Configuration/TypoScript/constants.txt` or :code:`/Configuration/Sets/Default/settings.definitions.yaml` for more details!):

 .. code-block:: typoscript